 As we become more reliant on technology in our everyday lives, it becomes increasingly important to not let it divert our focus when we’re behind the wheel.

-Distracted driving continues to be a massive problem.
-Studies show you’re much likelier to be involved in a collision with a distracted driver than an impaired driver.
-To avoid becoming part of the problem, we’re highlighting five of our favorite hands-free accessories that you can use in the car while still keeping your attention where it belongs – on the road.
+Distracted driving continues to be a massive problem in our world .
+Studies show you’re much more likely to be involved in a collision with a distracted driver than an impaired driver.
+To avoid becoming part of the problem, we’re highlighting five of our favorite hands-free accessories that you can use in the car, while still keeping your attention where it belongs—on the road.

 If you’re driving an older vehicle, you may not have the luxury of hands-free phone connectivity in your ride.
 Luckily, you can easily add a Bluetooth car kit.
-Look for a device like with a microphone that you can plug directly into the auxiliary port.
+Look for a device that you can plug directly into the auxiliary port.
 Pair it with your smartphone and you’re off to the races.
 You’ll be able to hear the caller through your car stereo rather than holding your phone, and the mic will pick up your voice.
-Everyone from audio electronics company JBL to Kinivo and CoolStream are in the game; choose a model with echo and noise cancellation for clearer calls.
+Everyone from audio electronics company JBL to Kinivo and CoolStream are in the game.
+Choose a model with echo and noise cancellation for clearer calls.

 There are other adapter models that plug into a 12-volt socket and leverage the FM modulator to facilitate hands-free communication.